Rexcrazy804/hjem-impure/README.md

 ```

 ### Usage
-simply run the below to create the relative symlinks overwriting existing ones.
+simply run the below to make your hjem links modifiable
+and if configured, overwrite with symlinks to your nixos configuration.
 ```
 hjem-impure
 ```